Bulging Walls - Identify and solve the problem!

 Repairing a bulging wall

-To repair a bulging wall, if the bulging is more than 2 inches, you may have to rebuild the entire facade.
+If the bulging is more than 2 inches, you may have to rebuild the entire facade.
 It could be possible to only replace the bricks in the section that is causing problems but achieving optimal stability of the wall isn't guaranteed with this type of solution.

 Since a bulging wall weakens the whole structure, it is best to change all bricks, even those that look fine.
 If the bulging is less than 2 inches, the wall can be repaired without rebuilding.
 The mason will inject lime into the bulging section and add specific screws or ties to solidify the wall.